 In addition to providing an abundance of monounsaturated and polyunsaturated fats, avocados also contain folate, copper, vitamin K, riboflavin, potassium, niacin, vitamin E, iron, and other essential nutrients.

-Crisp and refreshing, perfect on a summer's day or otherwise, if you can find it, watermelon is a fantastic fruit selection on a ketogenic diet.
+Crisp and refreshing, perfect on a summer's day or otherwise, if you can find it, watermelon is a fantastic fruit selection, enjoyed in very small amounts, on a ketogenic diet (or if you can fit into your macros).

 There's likely nothing more refreshing on a hot day than a wedge of sweet and juicy watermelon.
 But sprinkle the watermelon with a pinch of kosher salt and pair it with cucumber, red onion, and herbaceous oil, and you have a tantalizing snack, so tasty.